Villanova-AI/villanova_developers/docs/villanova09/tutorials/create/mfe/widget-configuration.md

 }
 ```

 4. Replace the `body` of `public/index.html` with the following.
-This allows you to set the MFE `config` attribute and test locally with the same configuration structure provided by Entando.
+This allows you to set the MFE `config` attribute and test locally with the same configuration structure provided by Villanova.
 ``` html
 <simple-mfe/>
 <script>